McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Existence Results

 Hence, recalling $m:= -(6\sigma^2 - 4 + 4\alpha) > 0$ and using the inequality $-x^6 \leq 1-x^4$, we obtain that

-Moreover, Assumption \ref{ass integrated growth} is readily satisfied. \end{example} \begin{example}[Dependence on measure without an integral] Let $\mu$ be a law on $(\mathbb R, \mathscr B(\mathbb R))$ and let $F^{-1}_\mu:[0,1]\rightarrow \bR$ be the generalized inverse cumulative distribution function for this law.
+Furthermore, Assumption \ref{ass integrated growth} is readily satisfied. \end{example} \begin{example}[Dependence on measure not through its moments] Let $\mu$ be a law on $(\mathbb R, \mathscr B(\mathbb R))$ and let $F^{-1}_\mu:[0,1]\rightarrow \bR$ be the generalized inverse cumulative distribution function for this law.
 Recall that the $\alpha$-Quantile is given by

 Define the Expected Shortfall of $\mu$ at level $\alpha$, $ES_\mu(\alpha)$, as

 It is easy to see that for fixed $\alpha$, Expected Shortfall is a Lipschitz continuous function of measure w.r.t $p$-th Wasserstein distances for $p\geq 1$.
 Indeed fix $\mu$, $\nu \in \mathcal P_p(\mathbb R)$ and observe that